Globe International

-Globe International Ltd. is an Australian footwear, clothing, and skateboard hardware company.
+Globe International Limited is an Australian footwear, clothing, and skateboard hardware company.
 It was founded in 1985 by three Australian brothers.
 Globe International's core business is divided between proprietary brands, licensed brands, and distributed brands.
-The company's international offices are located in Melbourne, Los Angeles, Newport Beach and San Diego, U.S.; Hossegor, France; and Shenzhen, China.
-It is listed on the Australian Stock Exchange.
+The company's international offices are located in Melbourne, Los Angeles, Newport Beach and San Diego (United States); Hossegor (France) and Shenzhen (China).
+It is listed on the Australian Securities Exchange.

 History

 The foundation of Globe International was established in the 1980s, with the founding of Hardcore Enterprises, an Australian-based company specialising in products that appealed to the skateboard and street fashion markets.
 In 1985, former Australian skateboarding champions Peter and Stephen Hill, along with brother and current Globe International CEO Matt Hill, began Hardcore which would later develop into one of the world's largest skateboard distribution companies.
 The Hills cited that they were unsatisfied with the lack of quality skate products they required, and thus they went into business to import US skate products to Australia.

 The Hills continued to promote skateboarding, writing two books on the subject and producing skate videos.
 Through constant promotions, tours, contests, video and magazine advertising, Hardcore became a driving force behind the skateboarding explosion during the mid-1980s in Australia and New Zealand.
-The first diversification company "Die Hard Pty Ltd" was founded in 1987 as a clothing and accessories division of the business.
-Die Hard's first licensed label was Vision Streetwear.
+The first diversification company Die Hard Pty Ltd was founded in 1987 as a clothing and accessories division of the business.
+Die Hard's first licensed label was Vision Street Wear.

 Die Hard went on to produce premier labels under license for the Australian and New Zealand markets such as Stüssy, Mossimo, Freshjive, Paul Frank, Eckō Unltd., Counter Culture, Split, Girl Star, Undergirl and World Industries.
 The Hills also co-founded the streetwear brand Mooks which also operated under the Die Hard umbrella.
 Die Hard became known as Globe International's Streetwear Division and was one of the largest suppliers of branded youth clothing in Australia and New Zealand when it was sold to Pacific Brands in 2006.

 In 1995, Globe International established its US operation in Los Angeles, where the Globe brand is now a part of the American boardsports sub-culture and a key supplier to major retailers of boardsports apparel, footwear and skateboard hardgoods.

-In 2001, Globe International listed on the Australian Stock Exchange and achieved the Initial Public Offer goals.
+In 2001, Globe International listed on the Australian Securities Exchange and achieved the Initial Public Offer goals.
 In 2002, Globe International acquired Kubic Marketing, a holding company that owned World Industries and Dwindle Distribution, which at the time, was the parent company for skateboard brands such as Enjoi, Blind, Darkstar and Tensor.
 Acquiring Dwindle, a company founded by professional skateboarders Rodney Mullen and Steve Rocco, made Globe International one of the world's biggest skateboard companies.
 In 2003, Globe International established its European headquarters, located along the south-west surf coast of France in Hossegor.
 As of 2017, the European office sells directly in the major boardsports markets of the UK, France, Germany, Spain, Portugal, Belgium, Netherlands, and Austria, among others.
 All other significant markets in Europe are serviced by third-party distributors.